Skip to main content

 When a user authenticates through SSO, Files.com creates the account automatically using identity attributes supplied by the identity provider.
 Site Administrators do not need to pre-create user accounts before users access the system.

-JIT provisioning offers a lightweight way to enable Single Sign-On without configuring full lifecycle synchronization.
+JIT is a lightweight way to enable Single Sign-On without configuring full lifecycle synchronization.
 Teams often enable JIT when deploying SSO quickly or when centralized lifecycle automation does not exist.

-Deployments that require automated lifecycle management and structured access governance typically implement SCIM provisioning instead.
+Deployments that require automated lifecycle management and structured access governance implement SCIM provisioning instead.

 Programmatic Provisioning